 - Mozzarella.
 Mozzarella pearls are the ideal size for a pasta salad like this one.

 - Basil.
 Fresh basil is a simple finishing touch that makes a world of difference.
 Fresh parsley can also be used here.

-- Cook the asparagus, then transfer it to an ice bath.
-Pat dry.
+- Cook the Asparagus.
+Add it to an ice bath afterward to stop the cooking.

 - To Store.
 Refrigerate pasta salad in an airtight container for up to 4 days.

 Up to 1 day in advance, cook and cube the chicken, chop the onion, asparagus, red bell pepper, artichoke hearts, tomatoes, and garlic.

 Even a small amount of leftovers can become a meal.
 Stir rinsed and drained canned chickpeas into the leftovers to make them even more filling.
 Add arugula or spinach to bump up the veggies.

 - Vegetables.
 Roasted Broccoli, Air Fryer Cauliflower, or Sauteed Carrots would pair well with this salad.